 Kinase inhibitors: A class of targeted drugs known as kinase inhibitors may help treat thyroid cancer cells with mutations in certain genes, such as BRAF and RET/PTC.
-Many of these drugs also affect tumor blood vessel growth (see below).
+Many of these drugs also affect tumor blood vessel growth.

 In one study, giving selumetinib to patients with thyroid cancers that had stopped responding to radioactive iodine (RAI) treatment helped make some patients’ tumors respond to treatment with RAI again.
 It helped patients not only with BRAF mutations, but also with mutations in a different gene called NRAS.

-Other kinase inhibitors that have shown early promise against thyroid cancer in clinical trials include sorafenib (Nexavar®), sunitinib (Sutent®), pazopanib (Votrient®), motesanib (AMG 706), and axitinib (Inlyta®).
+Other kinase inhibitors that have shown early promise against thyroid cancer in clinical trials include sunitinib (Sutent), pazopanib (Votrient), and axitinib (Inlyta).

 Some of these other drugs, such as sunitinib, sorafenib, and pazopanib, are already approved to treat other types of cancer, and might be useful against MTC and differentiated thyroid cancers if other treatments are no longer working.

 Anti-angiogenesis drugs: As tumors grow, they need a larger blood supply to get enough nutrients.
-They get it by causing new blood vessels to form (a process called angiogenesis).
+They get it by forming new blood vessels (a process called angiogenesis).
 Anti-angiogenesis drugs work by disrupting these new blood vessels.
-Some of the drugs listed above, such as axitinib, motesanib, sunitinib, and sorafenib, have anti-angiogenic properties.
+Some of the drugs listed above, such as axitinib, sunitinib, and sorafenib, have anti-angiogenic properties.

-Other anti-angiogenesis drugs being studied for use against thyroid cancer include bevacizumab (Avastin®) and lenalidomide (Revlimid®).
+Another anti-angiogenesis drug being studied for use against thyroid cancer is bevacizumab (Avastin).

-Other targeted drugs: A recent early study found the combination of the chemotherapy drug paclitaxel (Taxol) with the targeted drug efatutazone could be helpful in patients with anaplastic thyroid cancer.
+Other targeted drugs: The combination of the chemotherapy drug paclitaxel (Taxol) with the targeted drug efatutazone could be helpful in patients with anaplastic thyroid cancer.
 Efatutazone targets a receptor called PPAR-gamma.

 The chance of being diagnosed with thyroid cancer has risen rapidly in the US in recent years.
 Much of this rise appears to be the result of the increased use of thyroid ultrasound, which can detect small thyroid nodules that might not otherwise have been found in the past.

-Recent international studies have suggested that some of these newly found, very small thyroid cancers (known as micro-papillary thyroid cancers) may not need to be treated right away but instead can be safely observed.
-Ongoing clinical trials in the US are now looking to confirm the results of these international studies.
+Recent international studies have suggested that some of these newly found, very small thyroid cancers (known as micro-papillary thyroid cancers) may not need to be treated right away but instead can be safely watched.
+Ongoing clinical trials in the US are now looking at this same approach.